About us

 Paula Jaramillo

-She is Associate Professor of Economics at the Universidad de los Andes and PhD in Economics at the University of Rochester.
-Her research focuses on microeconomics, game theory, market design, axiomatic resource allocation and matching theory.
+Associate Professor of Economics at Universidad de los Andes and PhD in Economics from the University of Rochester.
+Her research focuses on microeconomics, game theory, market design, resource allocation, and matching theory.

-At TREES she leads the teaching component, leading the curriculum design, the creation of pedagogical resources and the work with the Community of Practice.
-Her combination of rigorous theoretical training and pedagogical leadership strengthens the integration of equity in different educational contexts.
+At TREES, she leads the teaching component, including curriculum design, the development of pedagogical resources, and the Community of Practice.
+Her combination of rigorous theoretical training and pedagogical leadership strengthens the integration of equity across educational contexts.

 Juan Camilo Cárdenas

-He is a full professor of Economics at the Universidad de los Andes and PhD in Environmental and Resource Economics at the University of Massachusetts Amherst.
-His research focuses on collective action, cooperation and institutional design to solve social dilemmas in an equitable and sustainable way, combining laboratory and field experiments with work in communities and public policy spaces.
+Full time Professor of Economics at Universidad de los Andes and PhD in Environmental and Resource Economics from the University of Massachusetts Amherst.
+His research focuses on collective action, cooperation, and institutional design to address social dilemmas in equitable and sustainable ways, combining lab and field experiments with work in communities and public policy spaces.

-At TREES she leads the outreach and advocacy strategy, connecting research and teaching with media, regional alliances and decision makers.
-She also directs the Center for Sustainable Development Goals for Latin America and the Caribbean (CODS), strengthening the dialogue between academia, society and public policy.
+At TREES, he leads the outreach and engagement strategy, connecting research and teaching with media, regional partnerships, and decision-makers.
+He also directs the Center for the Sustainable Development Goals for Latin America and the Caribbean (CODS), strengthening dialogue between academia, society, and public policy.

 Jimena Hurtado